-Version # Issue Date Brief Description of the Change 01 2017-01-01 New Document 02 2017-07-05 MOC 17-007 Removed Signature Block MOC 17-008 Added Document Classification to footer MOC 17-014 6.3.1 Addition of details around training of Stakeholder Liaison; 6.4.2 Addition of Stakeholder Consultation (last paragraph) 03 2018-12-24 MOC 18-035 Revisions to address DNV audit findings related to spill response and full-scale exercises for the Emergency Management Program.
+Version # Issue Date Brief Description of the Change 01 02 2017-01-01 2017-07-05 New DocumentMOC 17-007 Removed Signature BlockMOC 17-008 Added Document Classification to footerMOC 17-014 6.3.1 Addition of details around training ofStakeholder Liaison;6.4.2 Addition of Stakeholder Consultation (last paragraph) 03 2018-12-24 MOC 18-035 Revisions to address DNV audit findings related to spill response and full-scale exercises for the Emergency Management Program.
 04 2019-04-30 MOC 19-006 Clarified the purpose, scope and the roles and responsibilities.
 Odourant Spill was added to the list of potential hazards.
 Reference to the Action Management Process was added to Section 7.
 Details with respect to the EMP Policy were clarified.
 05 2020-04-30 MOC 20-020 Changed NEB to CER.
 06 2021-04-20 MOC 21-008 Revisions to address DNV audit findings related to Document references and required formatting as set out in EBPC's Document Identification Process (OMS-PRO-09A) and Document Management Process (OMS-PRO-09B).
+07 2023-03-30 MOC 23-004 Revisions to address improvements identified in emergency response exercises conducted in 2021.
+Additional edits include: Changes to titles to reflect organizational changes; Changes to the list of employees who are on rotational call as Duty Manager; Changes to Operational Control Section to align with changes to Process 05; and Changes to Inspecting and Monitoring Section to include additional inspection and monitoring activities.
+08 2023-12-11 MOC 23-019 Removal of references to CER Pipeline Performance Measures 09 2023-12-28 MOC 23-024 Added references to new Emergency Planning Zone Review Procedure (EMP-PRG-01-PDR-06).

-0 Emorgonov Managomont Document ID: EMP-PRG-01 BRUNSWICK PIPELINE Version #: 06 An Emera Company Program Issue Date: 2021-04-20 Owner: Manager, Operations & Engineering Review Date: 2022
+0 Emorgonov Monogomont Document ID: EMP-PRG-01 BRUNSWICK PIPELINE Emergency Management Version #: 09 An Emera Company Program Issue Date: 2023-12-28 Owner: Manager, Operations & Engineering Review Date: 2025